How to Lend Money to Family Without Ruining Your Relationship(s)

 A typical family loan might go like this, says McCoy: Someone asks you for money.
 You don't really want to give it—you may even have judgments about why the borrower is in this predicament—but you do anyway.
 Then you silently stew every time they show up at your house with a fancy latte or new shoes, and they act awkward and become resentful that you are "making" them feel uncomfortable (which may be more about perception than reality, but still).
 Next thing you know, months have elapsed, you're still waiting for your money, they're hoping you've forgotten about it, and there's a rift in your relationship neither of you are happy about.

-“Money is a taboo topic—we don’t like to talk about it,” says McCoy.
-“But when a financial situation is unresolved, it becomes laden with meaning, a symbol of power and control and freedom.”
+"Money is a taboo topic—we don't like to talk about it," says McCoy.
+"But when a financial situation is unresolved, it becomes laden with meaning, a symbol of power and control and freedom."
 Money can also be a relationship destroyer, she says.
-But it doesn’t have to be.
+But it doesn't have to be.
 We spoke with three financial experts, all of whom agreed on the following guidelines for familial lending and borrowing.
-Follow this advice and you should be able to help or be helped in a time of need—without suffering any permanent damage to your relationship.
+Follow this advice and you could be lending money to family (or borrowing some) in a time of need—without suffering any permanent damage to your relationship.

 1. Take time to think about it.